Glucose Tolerance Test

 You will be instructed to not eat or drink anything except water from midnight the

 night before the test until the time of the test.
-You should also avoid smoking, chewing
+Don't smoke, chew gum, or exercise

 Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements